 Bartmann does, however, caution that being small is still not the ultimate silver bullet.
 “Being compact with great hardware that allows for secure channel fitments while maintaining great communications is key,” he says.

 Historically, the early warning signs such as power-cut, towing, or ignition tamper alerts could only be collected and used in managing theft risk where a wired device was used.
 Generally, self-powered wireless devices could only be activated once the vehicle was reported stolen resulting in lower chances of recovery.
 “Today units need to be self-powered but provide the early-warning alerts of traditionally wired devices.
 The art lies in creating a small unit with big capabilities,” says Bartmann.

 He says SecureDrive has for example just released a ground-breaking new IoT product range with a specific focus on stolen vehicle recovery.
 “This unit is completely self-powered/wireless which allows a greater range of fitment options and this, together with the fact that no wires can be traced to the unit, reduces the likelihood of discovery.
 Testimony to this is a 100% recovery rate for September and October on all cars stolen,” he says.

 This innovative and locally-produced device has also proven impossible to jam in the tests run to date.

-“We know that nothing less than three-metre pinpoint accuracy is required for effective stolen vehicle recovery, as is the use of technology that is not reliant on radio frequency recovery.
-Syndicates have become so sophisticated that the use of AI in the software design is also recommended so the units are literally able to wake up and go to sleep when they detect interference with their normal operation or communication.
+“We know that nothing less than three-meter pinpoint accuracy is required for effective stolen vehicle recovery, as is the use of technology that is not reliant on radio frequency recovery.
+Syndicates have become so sophisticated that the use of AI in software design is also recommended so the units can wake up and go to sleep when they detect interference with their normal operation or communication.

-Today’s devices need to not only pack a telematics punch but many now have even have a built-in accelerometer providing driver behaviour data as well as impact detection and tamper alerts,” concludes Bartmann.
+Today’s devices need to not only pack a telematics punch but many now have even had a built-in accelerometer providing driver behavior data as well as impact detection and tamper alerts,” concludes Bartmann.